nrb5089/radar/docs/source/tutorials/lab0-IntroPythonNumpy.rst

 Complex Numbers
 ------------------------------------------

-Python has built-in support for complex numbers, which are written with a "j" as the imaginary part.
+Python has built-in support for complex numbers, which are written with a ``j`` as the imaginary part.
 Here's a quick introduction:

 .. code-block:: python